joshua-gould/aicspylibczi/README.md

 EXEC : Fatal Python error : initfsencoding: unable to load the file system codec ...
 ModuleNotFoundError: No module named 'encodings'
 ```

+## Known Issues

+* with read_mosaic if the scale_factor is not 1.0 Zeiss's libCZI will fail to render occasional subblocks within the
+composite mosaic image.

 ## History